sergevar/paulgrahamblog/cleaned/work.md

 It seemed curious that the same task could be painful to one person and pleasant to another, but I didn't realize at the time what this imbalance implied, because I wasn't looking for it.
 I didn't realize how hard it can be to decide what you should work on, and that you sometimes have to _figure it out_ from subtle clues, like a detective solving a case in a mystery novel.
 So I bet it would help a lot of people to ask themselves about this explicitly.
 What seems like work to other people that doesn't seem like work to you?

-Thanks to Sam Altman, Trevor Blackwell, Jessica Livingston, Robert Morris, and my father for reading drafts of this.

 **Robert Morris: All About Programming**
 **French Translation**